koenbasten/Functional-Programming-ELM/README.md

 This course serves as an academic preparation for students, providing a solid foundation in functional programming concepts.
 Throughout the course, we used the ELM programming language to explore various functional programming techniques and paradigms.

+See the Assignments.pdf file to see the exercises that have been made

 ## Topics Covered

 - Introduction to Functional Programming